arviz-devs/ArviZ.jl/docs/src/quickstart.md

 turing_chns = psample(param_mod, sampler, nwarmup + nsamples, nchains; progress = false)
 end;
 ```

+!!! note

+    The above example uses `psample`, which is only available when using Turing in Julia 1.3.

 Most ArviZ functions work fine with `Chains` objects from Turing: